Devin Singletary Player Prop Bets for the NFL Playoffs | Buffalo vs. Kansas City 1/23/2022

 Matchup vs. Kansas City

-- Singletary has averaged 24.7 rushing yards per game in his three career matchups against the Chiefs, 30.8 fewer yards than his over/under in Sunday's game.
+- Against the Chiefs, Singletary's 24.7 rushing yards per game over his three career matchups are 35.8 fewer than his over/under in Sunday's game.

-- In three games versus the Chiefs Singletary has not run for a touchdown.

-- In terms of defending against the run, the Chiefs are 21st in the NFL, conceding 117.6 yards per game.
+- The Chiefs give up 117.6 yards per game on the ground, the NFL's 21st-ranked rush defense.

+- Singletary and the Bills will face off against the NFL's 14th-ranked defense in terms of rushing touchdowns allowed (15).

 Recent Performances

-- In last week's matchup with the Patriots, Singletary picked up 81 yards on 16 carries (averaging 5.1 yards per carry), while scoring two touchdowns.
+- Last week against the Patriots, Singletary ran for 81 yards on 16 carries (averaging 5.1 yards per attempt) with two rushing touchdowns.

-- He also hauled in three passes for 13 yards through the air.

-- Singletary has 279 yards on 58 carries (93.0 ypg) with five rushing touchdowns over his last three games.
+- Over his last three games, Singletary has piled up 58 carries for 279 yards (93.0 per game) and five touchdowns.

-- He's also averaged 12.3 receiving yards per game, catching five passes for 37 yards and one touchdown.
+- Singletary also has five catches for 37 yards (12.3 per game) and one touchdown.

 Singletary's Buffalo Teammates